Pricing New Orleans Real Estate

 Showings have slowed to a trickle/no showings at all

 You can’t sell a house that no one is coming to see.
-If your showings have dropped off and there is little to no activity, that means that buyers have decided to pass your home by – for whatever reason, and they would rather see options.
-If the condition is good, then price is the only adjustment you can make.
+If your showings have dropped off and there is little to no activity, that means that buyers have decided to pass your home by – for whatever reason.
+If the condition is good, then the price is the only adjustment you can make.

 Low ball offers